Lcfvs/Sandbox.js/README.md

 This project is a Web workers alternative under the LGPL 3.0 license (http://www.gnu.org/licenses/lgpl-3.0.txt).

-It allows you to create several different threads (knowing window & window.documentwindow), each with its own execution context.
+It allows you to create several different threads (knowing window & window.document), each with its own execution context.

 Each window has its own sandbox and isn't affected by the prototyping defined by scripts that run outside the current sandbox.